JensNeirynck/ansible-role-pound/README.md

-# Ansible role `ROLENAME`
+# Ansible role `Pound`

-An Ansible role for PURPOSE.
+An Ansible role for POUND.
 Specifically, the responsibilities of this role are to:
+Loabalance traffic over webservers

 -

 ## Requirements

-No specific requirements
+x Running webservers

 ## Role Variables